Estimating unknown dynamics and cost as a bilinear system with Koopman-based Inverse Optimal Control: Experiment

 \section{Experiment}

-To validate the effectiveness of the proposed framework in a real-world setting, we conducted experiments using a TurtleBot3 robot (see Fig.~\ref{fig:turtlebot}) in our laboratory.
-The experiments have the same setup as the simulation in Section \ref{sec:sim_human} where we aimed to estimate unknown dynamics and cost functions from observed trajectories generated by a human operator teleoperating the robot using a joystick.
-The robot's position (state) and velocity (control input) were accurately recorded using the Qualisys Motion Capture System, which provides high-precision tracking data in real-time.
-The experimental arena was a flat surface free of obstacles, allowing the operator to freely navigate the robot.
-The collected data was then used to estimate the bilinear system representation and the corresponding cost matrices.
+To validate our framework in a real-world setting, we conducted experiments using a TurtleBot3 (see Fig.~\ref{fig:turtlebot}).
+The setup was the same as in Section~\ref{sec:sim_human}, with the robot's position and velocity recorded using the Qualisys Motion Capture System.
+The arena was a flat surface free of obstacles.
+48 trajectories were collected (see Fig.~\ref{fig:trajs_all}), varying in length and complexity.
+Of these, 44 were used for training and 4 (numbers 26, 28, 39, and 46) were randomly selected for testing.